So, you want to know about visual testing for your Vue.js app in Storybook using Applitools? So did I!

 I’ve switched the Test Manager view to the Batch Details View.

-Notice how Applitools Visual Grid ran your tests twice, as per the test configuration file above.
+Notice how Applitools Ultrafast Grid ran your tests twice, as per the test configuration file above.
 The test configuration above specified two different browsers with two different viewports.
-This means that the Visual Grid runs every test twice– once per browser configuration set.
+This means that the Ultrafast Grid runs every test twice– once per browser configuration set.

 Running this test yields an execution time of just two seconds!
 To be clear, this is what we spent rendering baseline images, once the DOM snapshots were uploaded.
 Even so, that’s really fast.

-It’s the duty of the Visual Grid to analyze the test configuration file attached to the test and spawn, in parallel, a number of browser instances to handle the test run efficiently.
+It’s the duty of the Ultrafast Grid to analyze the test configuration file attached to the test and spawn, in parallel, a number of browser instances to handle the test run efficiently.

 Tweaking the Concurrency